rackerlabs/support-how-to/content/dedicated-hosting/manage-dns-records-in-the-myrackspace-portal.md

 1. Click the zone domain name you want to modify.
 If you have a large number of zones, you can use the **Filter Zones** search box at the upper right to locate the necessary zone.
 2. Click **Actions > Modify Zone TTLs**.
-3. Enter a new TTL in seconds ranging from 300 to 864400.
+3. Enter a new TTL in seconds, ranging from 300 to 864400.
 4. Click **Modify All TTLs** to save the change for the zone.

 ### Manage subdomains